-For CEPC running at the center of mass energy $240 \sim 250$ GeV, the most important Higgs production mechanism is Z-Higgs associated production $e^+e^- \rightarrow Z^ \rightarrow Zh$.
+For CEPC running at the center of mass energy 240 GeV, the most important Higgs production mechanism is Z-Higgs associated production $e^+e^- \rightarrow Z^ \rightarrow ZH$.
 The Z boson with visible decays enables Higgs tagging using the "recoil mass" technique.
 A cut around the peak of the recoil mass spectrum would remove the majority of the SM background.
-To demonstrate a typical Higgs exotic search at CEPC, we show one benchmark processes from our analysis, $h \rightarrow jj + E_T^{miss}$ and $h \rightarrow b\bar{b} + E_T^{miss}$.
-In the last part of this section, we present the summary for Higgs exotic decay physics potential at CEPC for an integrated luminosity of 5 ab-1 and 10 ab-1 operated at 240 GeV.
-The details of these analysis can be found in Ref.
-[110].
+Further selection and tagging on the Higgs decay product can hence achieve